gofilipa/python-for-text/intro/overview.md

-# welcome!
+# workshop overview

-## Learning Objectives for Intro workshop
+## learning objectives
-This workshop Python programming language as a tool that takes data, organizes it into collections/groupings, with the goal of doing something to that data.
+This workshop teaches the Python programming language as a tool that takes data, organizes it into collections/groupings, with the goal of doing something to that data.

 Workshop goals: